» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Pharmacology

-It is primarily used in humans as an adjuvant therapy in node-negative or node-positive breast cancer.
-Used in premenopausal women as an alternative to oophorectomy or radiation.
-Used in men with advanced breast cancer.
+Tamoxifen is primarily used in humans as an adjuvant therapy in node-negative or node-positive breast cancer.
+It is used in premenopausal women as an alternative to oophorectomy or radiation with estrogen positive tumors.
+It is also used in men with advanced breast cancer.

 Tamoxifen is considered investigational in its use in mastalgia, pancreatic carcinoma, advanced and recurrent endometrial and hepatocellular carcinoma.